jakeread/clank-fxy-controller/log/clank-cz-controller-log.md

+## Known Issues

+- notes in 'virtualMachine.js' on promise timeouts
+- try i.e. sending a 'setcurrent' command while motion is ongoing... seems like some hangup is going on, but should be able to parallelize those
+- the PWM/5V/GND label on the esc board is backwards
+- setcurrent & other (?) ucbus chb transmissions appear to drop the last byte, or something like this - so i.e. remote z current resetting doesn't work

+## 2021 01 11

+Starting to re-assemble this today w/ osap data endpoints / objects.

 ## 2020 11 11

 Mostly, the delta here will be for toolchanging.
 Still leaning on GCode as a high level input.